bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Devices for chronic pain

-Description: Devices designed to deliver neuromodulation therapy, effectively managing chronic pain conditions and improving quality of life.
+Description: Smart health devices designed to deliver neuromodulation therapy, effectively managing chronic pain conditions and improving quality of life.

 Company: Nalu Medical is known for its advanced pain management devices.